 See Credit Details Below

 This year’s program will be led by international tax experts and focuses on specific types of outbound and inbound investment and activities, and their U.S. tax consequences.
-Each panel will focus upon the issues raised by inbound and outbound investments and describe how the new U.S. tax rules address the issues raised.
-In particular, each panel will focus upon how these rules impact financings, mergers, acquisitions and other commercial activities.
+Each panel will focus upon the issues raised by inbound and outbound investments and describe how the new U.S. tax rules address these issues.
+Special attention will be given to the ways the U.S. tax rules impact financings, mergers, acquisitions, and other commercial activities.

 What You Will Learn

 - Learn how the changes made by the 2017 Tax Act affect choice of entity decisions for U.S. and foreign investors

 - Understand the new 100% dividend exemption for domestic corporations owning foreign corporations